-Under the Regulation (REACH), some substances have properties that are deemed to be of very high concern.
+Under the REACH Regulation, some substances have properties that are deemed to be of very high concern.
 These substances present particularly high risks to human health, or the environment, or both.
 Members States nominate SVHCs to be added to a candidate list for Authorisation.

-ECHA may transfer priority chemicals from the SVHC candidate list to an authorisation list (Annex XIV of REACH) after careful consideration of the substance’s use and associated risks.
+ECHA may transfer priority chemicals from the SVHC candidate list to an authorisation list (Annex XIV of the REACH Regulation) after careful consideration of the substance’s use and associated risks.
 Authorisation will only be granted to industry where it is shown that risks will be adequately controlled or socio-economic benefits of the use outweigh the risks.

-The UK Chemicals Stakeholder Forum have recently updated their website on REACH Authorisations.
+The UK Chemicals Stakeholder Forum provide information on REACH Authorisations on their web-site.

 The following guidance documents shown are for use by small and medium businesses(SMEs) and can be viewed in PDF format: